 We want you to understand who we are, what kind of personal information (PI) we collect, and what we do with it.
 This notice is part of our contract with you and it may change from time to time.

-1.1 In your day-to-day dealings with us we obtain information about you.
-We want you to understand who you are sharing your information with, what kind of information we are collecting and how we use the information.
+1.1 In your day-to-day dealings with us we obtain personal information (PI) about you.
+We want you to understand who you are sharing your PI with, what kind we are collecting and how we use it.

 2 Who are you sharing your information with?

 You are sharing your information with the Clickatell Group.
 Sometimes we may need to share your PI with others in order to provide our services to you or if we are legally required to.

 2.1 Clickatell is a group of companies, so things can get a little complicated.
 You are sharing your information with Clickatell Limited (a company incorporated in England and Wales), Clickatell (Pty) Ltd (a South African company) and Clickatell, Inc. (a US company).
 Our parent company is Clickatell Corporation (also in the US).

 2.2 We do not sell or otherwise share your information with third parties aside from the sharing described in this section.
 In particular, we do not share information with third parties for their direct marketing purposes, unless you have given us consent.

 2.3 In order to deliver our services we will have to share information with other communications service providers to enable them to transmit your communications.
 We only do so on your instruction and we will only share the information which they need.
 How they deal with the information is subject to their own policies.